adambiltcliffe/codex/readme.md

 Flying, anti-air
 Patrol zone with taunt for squad leader and bonus for elite

+# Tests to write

+Invisible unit can't be targetted by opponent Invisible unit can be targetted by controller
+Trigger fizzles if the only available target is invisible

 # Game features not implemented:

 More sophisticated choices/targets during triggers